 Estimated distance to oil change is directly driven by oil dilution ratio.
-Confirmed in all Boxer Diesel ROMs so far, Euro 4/5/6.
+Confirmed in all Boxer Diesel ROMs so far, Euro 4/5/6 spec.
 (Exception: does not apply to open-style DPF – earliest Euro 4 models).

 The term “distance to oil change” is actually misleading.
 Normally, some time after oil change + reset, oil dilution ration often settles somewhere between 4 and 6% (Euro 4), the lower the better.
 Do not confuse this with distance till next maintenance!
-Instead, look into car manual instead or ask dealership.
+Do consult car manual instead or ask dealership.

 The firmware uses a 2D LUT (two dimensional lookup table) and standard interpolation:

 However this x-y table data makes up this perfectly linear relationship: